ReEnTrust/AlgorithmPlayground/README.md

 - manipulate the input of an algorithm by choosing different presets
 - discuss and personalise the selected algorithm by going through a mediation process

+Some large files are not imported here and can be found on the original git repository (https://github.com/brunoyun/ReEnTrust-Mediation).

 ## Sandbox